teguhrianto/Groceries-Organic-Store/README.md

 ## Ideas and Suggestions
 Please kindly mail me at [teguh@circle-creative.com](mailto:teguh@circle-creative.com])

+## Buy me a cup of coffee
+patreon: teguhrianto

 ## License
 Groceries Organic Store is licensed under The MIT License (MIT).
 Which means that you can use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the final products.
 But you always need to state that [Teguh Rianto](https://github.com/teguhrianto) is the original author of this template.